Policies and Procedures

 Tutors and lead tutors should seek assistance from the program coordinators if they have any concerns about this issue.

-Most tutors access their sites by public transportation, but transportation is provided for three sites:
+Most tutors access their sites by public transportation, but transportation is provided for two sites:

-- Mason & Trotter Elementary School: Zipcars are provided.
+- Mason & Trotter Elementary Schools: Zipcars are provided.

 Accidents and Breakdowns